adussa3/Brainy-Spelling-1/README.md

   <img src="https://github.com/adussa3/Spell-A-Rhyme/blob/update_readme/images/Build.png" width="70%">
 </p>

 - When trying to run the application on an emulator, if there is an INSTALL_FAILED_INSUFFICIENT_STORAGE error, first try clearing the data in the emulator by going to Settings > Storage > Internal shared storage > Apps > Spell A Rhyme > Clear Data > OK.
-If this doesn’t work, delete the emulator and recreate it.

 - Another way to resolve this issue is to open the AVD Manager.
 Under the "Actions" column, click on the arrow of the device and select "Wipe Data"